Arsi Mountains National Park: Flora and fauna

-There are three main vegetation zones in the park, generally defined by altitude.
+There are three main vegetation zones in the park, generally defined by elevation.

 Dry evergreen Afromontane forests predominate on the lower slopes, from 2843 to 3756 meters elevation.
 The dry evergreen forests are interspersed with areas of mixed plantations of native and exotic trees between 3181 and 3340 meters elevation.

 Subalpine vegetation, mostly heath shrubland dominated by the shrubs Erica arborea and Erica trimera, occurs above the tree line, from 3202 to 3985 meters elevation.

 Afro-alpine vegetation occurs at the highest elevations, from 3576 to 4008 meters.
 It is made up mostly of grasses, herbs, trees, and shrubs, including species of Helichrysum and Alchemilla, interspersed with stands of the giant lobelia Lobelia rhynchopetalum, which is endemic to the Afro-alpine Ethiopian Highlands.

 Mammal

 The Arsi Mountains National Park is home to 30 species that are both common and Endemic to its ecoregion.
-Endemic wildlife in the park includes the endangered mountain nyala (Tragelaphus buxtoni), Menelik’s bushbuck (Tragelaphus scriptus menelik), and Ethiopian wolf (Canis simensis).
+Endemic wildlife in the park includes the endangered mountain nyala (Tragelaphus buxtoni), Menelik's bushbuck (Tragelaphus scriptus menelik), and Ethiopian wolf (Canis simensis).
 The park is home to several rare and limited-range highland rodents, including the Ethiopian striped mouse (Mus imberbis), Nikolaus's mouse (Megadendromus nikolausi), Blick's grass rat (Arvicanthis blicki), black-clawed brush-furred rat (Lophuromys melanonyx), and Ethiopian forest brush-furred rat (Lophuromys chrysopus).

 Other mammals found common in Dhera Dilfekar block and Chilalo-Galama Mountain Range includes Spotted hyenas, Greater Kudus, Lesser Kudus, Egyptian mongooses, White-tailed mongooses, Black-backed jackals, African civets, Abyssinian hares, Bohor reedbucks, Leopards, Servals, Caracals, Grivet monkeys, Grey duikers, Klipspringers, Rock hyraxes, Common warthogs, and Olive baboons.